-To beat these odds—and you can—you’re going to need to take action immediately and call forth all the resources at your disposal.
-Here are five job search survival tips to help you along:
+It’s a rough job market for new college graduates right now.
+How rough?
+Well, since the pandemic hit, the overall unemployment rate is now roughly 7.7%...but WhatToBecome.com reports that about 53% of recent college graduates are unemployed or underemployed.
+To beat these crazy odds—and you can—you’re going to need to take action immediately and call forth all the career resources at your disposal.
+Here are five job search survival tips to help you along.

-1. Take advantage of all the job search assistance available to you through your college career center.
-Sign up for every tutorial, workshop, or private mentoring session they offer.
+Sign up for every tutorial, workshop, private mentoring session, and any other form of job search assistance available to you through your college career center.
 Make personal friends with a counselor there and stay in touch.
-Be sure that you know how to access all the newest job listings and stay on top of them vigilantly.
+Make sure you know how to access all the newest job listings and stay on top of them vigilantly.
 Ask your friends at other schools to monitor the job openings available through their career centers for you and return the favor by making your friends aware of possible opportunities for them.
 In the business world, those who help others get ahead!

 One of the bright sides of a recessionary economy is many of your friends are likely to be in the same boat as you all search for suitable employment.
-Be sure to avail yourself of all the encouragement, companionship and assistance that they can offer you along the way.
+Be sure to avail yourself of all the encouragement, companionship, and assistance they offer you along the way.
 A difficult job search can really give your ego a beating.
-By pooling resources and supporting one another, you will be able to make the transition from college student to employed independent adult more bearable and perhaps even enjoyable.
+By pooling resources and supporting one another, you'll be able to make the transition from college student to employed independent adult more bearable and perhaps even enjoyable.